Yosemite Sightseer murders

 Other suspects were:

-• Rachel Lou Campbell, 36, of Modesto, was charged in April with stealing checks and credit cards and converting them into cash and merchandise worth $365,000.
-Campbell, when first arrested on mail fraud charges, had in her possession Carole Sund's checking account and automated teller machine numbers.
+• In April, Rachel Lou Campbell, 36, of Modesto, was charged with stealing checks and credit cards and converting them into cash and merchandise worth $365,000.
+When first arrested on mail fraud charges, Campbell had in her possession Carole Sund's checking account and automated teller machine numbers.

 • Teresa Kay Gray, 36, of Modesto.
 The FBI task force investigating Yosemite issued a federal warrant for her arrest after she failed to appear in Stanislaus County drug court in June.